Reuben27/Project-Courses-Website/README.md

 ## Getting Started

-- Ensure that you have Node and npminstalled on your laptop.
-Run the following commands to check the versions of flutter and dart installed.
+- Ensure that you have Node and npm installed on your laptop.
+Run the following commands to check the versions of node and npm installed.
 ```
 node --version
 npm --version